-- 3. While in the meeting, you may toggle the Background Blur option on/off by clicking the More options icon (three dots) in the lower right corner. - \ Please note: Whatever option you choose when you leave the meeting (ON or OFF), this will be the default setting for Background Blur in the next Google Meet that you join.
+3. While in the meeting, you may change the background (or turn off the setting altogether) by clicking the More options (three dots) icon in the lower right corner.

+\ Please note: Whatever option you choose when you leave the meeting (ON or OFF), this will be the default setting for Background Blur in the next Google Meet that you join.